 11 September 2020 House of Lords Report Stage Briefing can be downloaded here.

 2 July 2020 House of Lords Committee Stage Briefing can be downloaded here.

 10 June - briefing for House of Lords Second Reading can be downloaded here.

 March - to include our Briefing for the new Agriculture Bill 2019-21.

-PLEASE write to your MP now to tell them how you want to see the new Bill amended.
-Action Now Closed.
+Our e-action calling on the public to write to their MP to tell them how they wanted to see the new Bill amended - ACTION NOW CLOSED.

-***Our Parliamentary Briefing is avaliable.
-This takes a look at the new Agriculture Bill 2019-21 and suggests areas for amendments***
+Our Parliamentary Briefing.
+This took a look at the new Agriculture Bill 2019-21 and suggested areas for amendments.

 A summary of the MP Agriculture Public Bill Committee actions can be found here including all the amendments and new clauses and how the votes went.

 This is the first major UK legislation on agriculture in 50 years, and the Sustain alliance wants to make the best of this opportunity to influence UK farm policy and practice.
 This is made especially urgent due to the need for the UK to take decisive action on farm livelihoods, working conditions, public health, animal welfare, biodivesity, environmental protection and climate change.
 We produced a 10-point primer on the first Bill draft in September 2018.